mattonem/GeoCheck/README.md

 # GeoCheck
 As I thought it would be fun to make things a bit differently, I implemented this small exercise using the [Pharo](https://pharo.org) plateform.
 Pharo is a modern Smalltalk implementation that really let developpers enjoy a fully live coding experience.
-For the purpose of the exercise, I am fully aware it might be a bit over engineered, but really it is a good experience.
+For the purpose of the exercise, I am fully aware it might be a bit over engineered, but really it was really a good time to develop it, and I hope you'll have a good time reviewing it.

 ## Packages overview
 GeoCheck is composed of 3 packages:
 - BaselineOfGeoCheck: it is the package that define the only dependency of the project ([PetitParser](https://github.com/moosetechnology/PetitParser) a parsing engine)
 - GeoCheck: the proper code of the app
+   - one file per class.
+   - one file per extension.

+     An extension is a set of methods to be added to classes that already exist in the system --- eg: the method `deg` in the `Number` class that return an instance of Angle, so we can right `12 deg` and this is an Angle of 12 degree.
 - GeoCheck-Tests: well, you get it, it is all the tests.

 # Install